plume-sig/zk-nullifier-sig/README.md

 We hope that wallets integrate the javascript, rust, or C repositories for both software and hardware signature generation, and dapps integrate the zk proof in the circuits/ directory.

 If you would like to get a grant to create PLUME applications or improve the library, we have grants available from Ethereum Foundation PSE and Gitcoin Grants, and would give grants for any PRs to the repository!
 There are projects ideas both below in the README, as well as bountied every issue in Github has a $50 bounty on it.
 Feel free to pick one up, and dm us on Twitter/Telegram (@yush_g) for guidance and help, or join the discussion in the public channel in the [PSE Discord](https://discord.gg/pse) for progress updates and community questions!
 This work was generously funded and supported by 0xPARC, Gitcoin donors, and EF PSE, and exists only due to the valuable work by contributors to this Github such as yush_g, Oren Yomtov, Richard Liu, Blake M Scurr, Piotr Roslaniec, Vu Voth, Weijie Koh, and Vivek Bhupatiraju who directly contributed to the code.
-Thanks to Poseidon Labs for a [V2 proposal](https://www.notion.so/PLUME-Discussion-6f4b7e7cf63e4e33976f6e697bf349ff) and Weiking Chen for a V3 proposal, and our auditors (0xbok), as well as all of the folks [acknowledged in the research paper](https://aayushg.com/thesis.pdf) and [blog post](https://blog.aayushg.com/posts/plume).
+Thanks to Poseidon Labs for a [V2 proposal](https://www.notion.so/PLUME-Discussion-6f4b7e7cf63e4e33976f6e697bf349ff) and Weiking Chen for his filed issues, and our auditors (0xbok), as well as all of the folks [acknowledged in the research paper](https://aayushg.com/thesis.pdf) and [blog post](https://blog.aayushg.com/posts/plume).

 ## Contributions